linuxmuster/linuxmuster-linbo7/README.md

 The command `linuxmuster-import-devices` writes the parameters into the grub configuration of the hardware group.
 Option  |  Description
 --|--
-forcegrub  |  Forces grub boot on uefi systems (in case of uefi boot issues). noefibootmgr  |  Skips providing the EFI boot files and boot entries (in case of uefi boot issues). splash  |  Displays graphical splash screen at boot time.
-Without this parameter, only text is displayed on the console at boot time. quiet  |  Suppresses kernel boot messages. warmstart=no  |  Suppresses linbo warmstart after downloading a new linbo kernel from the server (in case this causes problems).
+debug  |  Boots into shell for debugging purposes. forcegrub  |  Forces grub boot on uefi systems (in case of uefi boot issues). noefibootmgr  |  Skips providing the EFI boot files and boot entries (in case of uefi boot issues). nowarmstart  |  Suppresses linbo warmstart after downloading a new linbo kernel from the server (in case this causes problems).
+Note: Former option `warmstart=no` may also be used for compatibility. quiet  |  Suppresses most boot messages. splash  |  Displays graphical splash screen at boot time.
+Without this parameter, only text is displayed on the console at boot time.

 ### Linbo services